hemanthkumargr/docs/thirdPartyModules/PayPal-Module.md

 to the order before calling performCheckout on the CheckoutService.
 Most Broadleaf Commerce users will choose Spring MVC and will likely implement their own CheckoutController.

-Begin by adding the PayPal Checkout button to your shopping cart page following the guidelines outlined here: [[Express Checkout User Interface Requirements | https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_ECUIRequirements]]
-In this example, we will show you how a Spring MVC Controller might be structured to handle calling the PayPal Module (have the button on your page link to "/paypal/checkout").
+In this example, we will show you how a Spring MVC Controller might be structured to handle calling the PayPal Module.
+Begin by adding the PayPal Checkout button to your shopping cart page following the guidelines outlined here: [[Express Checkout User Interface Requirements | https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_ECUIRequirements]] (have the button on your page link to "/paypal/checkout").

 ```java